I’ve been mugged

 What would you do in a mugging?

-A mugger is someone who intends to rob you, often with the threat of assault, which makes it hard to be prepared in any way.
+Being mugged means you’ve been robbed, often with the threat of assault, which makes it hard to be prepared in any way.
 Even so, it’s vital that your personal safety comes first, so think before you act.
 Do you put up a fight, make a big noise, attempt to run away or just submit to their demands?
-Only you can decide, based on the situation as it unfolds, just don’t do anything that increases the risk of getting hurt.
+Only you can decide, based on the situation as it unfolds, just don’t do anything that increases the risk of getting hurt – your life is more valuable than your possessions.

 Choosing to comply without resistance won’t make you less of a victim, or weaken your case in any way.
 What counts is that you protected yourself in the best way you could, and anyone from family and friends to the police will recognise that and respect you for it.